Dadido3/noita-mapcap/README.md

     - Or press `>> Start capturing full map <<` to capture the whole map.
 7. The screen will jump around, and the game will take screenshots automatically.
     - Screenshots are saved in `.../Noita/mods/noita-mapcap/output/`.
-    - Don't cover the game window.
     - Don't move the game window outside of screen space.
+You can cover it with other windows, and continue using your PC.
+    - Don't minimize the game window.
     - If you need to pause, use the ESC menu.
     - Also, make sure that the console window isn't selected, as you will end up with screenshots of the console instead of the game.
 You can select and use any other window while it's capturing screenshots, though.
-8. When you think you are done, close noita.
+8. When you think you are done, close Noita.
 9. Start `.../Noita/mods/noita-mapcap/bin/stitch/stitch.exe`.
     - Use the default values to create a complete stitch.
     - It will take the screenshots from the `output` folder.